Get Up! (film)

 Get Up! (ゲロッパ!, Geroppa!) is a 2003 comedy film written and directed by Kazuyuki Izutsu, starring Toshiyuki Nishida.
-It is about a James Brown-obsessed gangster's last day of freedom before he starts a 5-year prison term.
+It is about a gangster obsessed with James Brown, and his last day of freedom before he starts a 5-year prison term.

 Plot

-Hanemura is the head of a yakuza clan enjoying his last taste of freedom before starting a prison sentence.
+Hanemura, the head of a yakuza clan, is enjoying his last taste of freedom before starting a prison sentence.
 He tells the members of his 'family' to disband the clan and go straight.
-However, his clan 'brother' believes the clan can be saved if they arrange for James Brown to give Hanemura a private performance before he enters prison.
+However, his clan 'brother' believes the clan can be saved if they arrange for James Brown to give Hanemura a private performance before he goes to prison.

-The gang mistakenly kidnaps an American James Brown impersonator, who is himself being hunted by aides of the Japanese Prime Minister, who want to recover incriminating materials that he unwittingly brought into the country.
+The gang mistakenly kidnaps an American James Brown impersonator, who is also being hunted by aides of the Japanese Prime Minister, seeking to recover incriminating materials that he unwittingly brought into the country.

-Meanwhile, Hanemura is using his last day of freedom to track down the daughter he hasn't seen for 25 years.
+Meanwhile, Hanemura spends his last day of freedom searching for the daughter he hasn't seen in 25 years.

-These plots get entangled when it emerges that his daughter runs the talent agency that had brought the James Brown impersonator to Japan in the first place.
+These storylines intertwine when it emerges that his daughter runs the talent agency that had brought the James Brown impersonator to Japan in the first place.

-After many complications, father and daughter are reunited, Hanemura saves his daughter's company by performing a James Brown routine and his prison sentence is quashed.
+After many complications, father and daughter are reunited, Hanemura saves his daughter's company by performing a James Brown routine and his prison sentence is overturned.